RiceD2KLab/HFD_F21/README.md

 3. Run the testGeoPy file to get the HTML outputs

 4. Run the Integrate.html file to see the website where the interactive maps of each team can be selected

+### For the word clouds
+1. Run printViolationComment.py
+2. Run wordFrequencyGenerator.py using the output from (1)
+3. Run wordCloudfromFreqGenerator.py to generate word cloud from the frequency csv file made from (2)